 Book your seat now before they all go…

-We have some super talent on board the Fore wagon and there will be a few special creators and guest chefs working with us on this years feasts to make doubly sure the evenings sing to a very high tune.
-Before we sit down to a 3 course meal, guests will take part in a foraging walk & demos to see how your super supper & wild cocktails were created so you leave us with happy tummies and some nuggets of wisdom too!
+We have some super talent on board the Fore wagon.
+And there will be a few special creators and guest chefs working with us on this years feasts to make doubly sure the evenings sing to a very high tune.
+Before we sit down to a 3 course meal, guests will take part in a foraging walk.
+Including step by step demos to create super supper & wild cocktails.
+So you leave us with happy tummies and some nuggets of wisdom too!
 All food, welcome wild cocktail & wine with the meal included.

 Here’s what our customers said about our last Forage & Feast event….